KIVERSEN86/Semester-Project_2/README.md

 ## Contributing

-If you want to contribute to the project, you need to make sure to open a pull request so the code can be reviewd before it is merged with the main branch
+If you want to contribute to the project, you need to make sure to open a pull request so the code can be reviewed before it is merged with the main branch

 ## Contact